-To learn more about humanity’s relationship with our nearest star, book your tickets to see our upcoming blockbuster exhibition, The Sun: Living With Our Star.
+To learn more about humanity’s relationship with our nearest star, book your tickets to see our blockbuster exhibition, The Sun: Living With Our Star.

 In the early hours of 12 August, a Delta IV-Heavy rocket blasted off from Cape Canaveral in Florida carrying the most ambitious solar space mission ever to be attempted – NASA’s Parker Solar Probe.